-Youthful, gaming-obsessed Saudi seeks homegrown hit
+Youthful, Gaming-Obsessed Saudi Seeks Homegrown Hit

 This year Savvy completed a $4.9 billion purchase of Scopely, the California-based mobile games company, and the Public Investment Fund now owns more than eight percent of Nintendo.
 The potential rise of Saudi Arabia as a game development powerhouse could bring concerns about censorship, much like China's rise did, said Tobias Scholz, an eSports expert at Norway's University of Agder.

-"We will see an unconscious shift in development and fewer games that have a critical view," Sholz said.
+"We will see an unconscishift in development and fewer games that have a critical view," Sholz said.

 "We will not see a negative tone, because the developer will think, 'Those are my bosses.'"